nguyenpham/FelicityEgtb/docs/Generation.md

 Finish
 ======

-When the generating is done, the program will verify all data then compress it into multiple chunks and store it in 2 files.
+When the generating is done, the program will verify all data then compress it into multiple chunks and store it in 2 files by sides.

 Verify
 ======
 All scores on arrays should be verified.
 That function checks the consistency: the score of a given position should be consistent with the scores of its children.
 The algorithm works like a minimax with one ply only.
-The endgame is considered good and be saved only if it passes the verification step
+The endgame is considered good and be saved only if it passes the verification step.
+If not, the generator will print error message and stop immediately.

 Compress